-Thunderstorm and cyclone are both natural phenomena occurring in nature for time immemorial.
+Thunderstorms and cyclones are both natural phenomena occurring in nature for time immemorial.
 However, not many are aware of its causes, although they might know about its effects.

-The effects of cyclones and thunderstorms are clearly visible, though the causes are not.
-Notably, cyclones are often named on the basis of their place of origin, and consequently mostly named in a varying sort of manner in different areas.
-For instance, these phenomena arising around the Atlantic or Pacific Ocean are usually called hurricanes.
+The effects of cyclones and thunderstorms are visible, though the causes are not.
+Notably, cyclones are often named based on their place of origin, and consequently mostly named in a varying sort of manner in different areas.
+For instance, these phenomena arising around the Atlantic or the Pacific Ocean are usually called hurricanes.
 On the other hand, when these occur in the Northwest Pacific, they are typically termed typhoons.

-So, students must understand the basics related to the reason of cyclone and their occurrences before delving deeper into it.
-Here is a detailed study on the definitions, cause and effects of cyclones.
+So, students must understand the basics related to the reason for cyclones and their occurrences before delving deeper into it.
+Here is a detailed study on the definitions, causes and effects of cyclones.

-The eye is right in the centre of these storms, and the outer portions of the spinning storm give rise to immense wind and rainfall.
-The causes of cyclone are a continuous rise of hot air and filling of the gap by cool air around.
+The eye is right in the center of these storms, and the outer portions of the spinning storm give rise to immense wind and rainfall.
+The causes of cyclones are a continuous rise of hot air and filling of the gap by cool air around.

 As the name suggests, thunderstorms are gushes of wind that are accompanied by thunder and lightning.
 This is mainly caused due to the rising of hot air, similar to cyclones.
 However, unlike in cyclones, the rapid and continuous rise in warm air causes the wind to move even faster, thereby causing thunderstorms.

-To clearly understand this, you should know how are cyclones caused.
+To clearly understand this, you should know how cyclones are caused.
 Consequently, it will also help you in providing clarity on how thunderstorms are formed.
-Considering the fact that both originate as a result of rapid warm air rising, it is vital to note their differences in detail.
+Because both originate as a result of rapid warm air rising, it is vital to note their differences in detail.

 What are the Types of Cyclones?

 All these three types have their common reason for cyclone formation.
-The differences between these types are primarily based on their place of occurence.
+The differences between these types are primarily based on their place of occurrence.

 What are the Causes and Effects of Cyclones?